 Tze-Fatt was satisfied with the team selected by Albert Han to start his Colonial Steak & Grill Room restaurant and the only matter left for him was to sample “the proof of the pudding” in its eating.
 So Tze-Fatt selected a menu of de-rigueur colonial favourite recipes and instructed Albert Han and his culinary team to prepare the selected menu for him to taste.

 Over the next three days Albert Han’s restaurant team prepared Tze-Fatt’s selected menu for tasting; beginning with Aperitif and Cocktails of Gin Tonic, Manhattan, Bloody Mary, Pims, Singapore Sling and of course medium dry Vodka Martini stirred and not shaken; Entrees of Thousand Island Prawn Cocktail, Tomato Soup, Green Pea Soup, Mulligatawny Soup, Mock Turtle Soup, accompanied with freshly baked Bread Rolls glazed with Duck egg yolk; Mains of Sizzling Pepper Fillet Steak, Maryland Spring Chicken, Lobster Thermidor, and Dover Sole; a Dessert of Bombe Alaska and completing the tasting sessions with afternoon tea-cakes, a variety of Sponge Cakes, Classical English Scones, Chocolate glazed Vanilla Cream Eclairs and a Battenberg cake.

 At the end of Tze-Fatt’s food tasting sessions which fully met his expectations, he engaged the selected team on the spot and made arrangements for Mr Albert Han and his team of chefs and cooks to travel to Jesselton and prepare opening Borneo’s first Colonial Steak & Grill Room restaurant.

-On that particular Saturday afternoon in 1959 when Tze-Fatt visited his newly built Tong Hing Supermarket building, he had brought his eldest son Kah-Ho along with him to taste the first milkshakes from his restaurant’s milk bar while he met with friends that he had invited to find a name for his new Colonial Steak & Grill Room over afternoon drinks.
+On that one Saturday afternoon in 1959 when Tze-Fatt visited his newly built Tong Hing Supermarket building, he had brought his eldest son Kah-Ho along with him to taste the first milkshakes from his restaurant’s milk bar while he met with friends that he had invited to find a name for his new Colonial Steak & Grill Room over afternoon drinks.
 Tze-Fatt first stopped at his ground floor Tong-Hing Supermarket where he spoke briefly to his general manager Mr Goh Tok-Sing and deputy Mr Patrick Tan before taking his son upstairs with him to his yet unnamed Colonial Steak & Grill Room.